amarfiguig/09-NodeJS/Assets/README.md

   ## Installation

+Through the VS code, after downloading it, I displayed and wrote the questions inside the menus by entering it in the cmd reader and writing specific commands to answer the questions and then displaying them as a request to create a file.

   ## Usage

 The code of this project can be used to create any professional Read Me file.
+By Ahmed Amar

   ## License